Enugu-Ezike

-Enugu-Ezike is a large town occupying all the whole land of Igbo Eze North local government area of Nigeria's Enugu state.
-It shares borders in the north with Benue State, in the south with Ovoko (Igbo Eze South), Amala and Obollo (Udenu) and Kogi State in the West.
+Enugu Ezike is a large town and one of the most prominent communities in Enugu State, Nigeria.
+It is the headquarters of Igbo-Eze North Local Government Area (LGA) and is known for its rich cultural heritage, historical significance, and economic activities.
+The town is home to a predominantly Igbo-speaking population and has played an essential role in the history and development of the Nsukka cultural region.
+It shares borders in the north with Benue State, in the south with Ovoko (Igbo Eze South), Amala and Obollo-Afor (Udenu) and Kogi State in the West.
 The people of Enugu Ezike are Igbos by ethnicity.